 (CNN)Although it has a reputation as the Paris of Latin America, Buenos Aires is reasonably priced and a surprisingly good-value destination.

-7 things to do for free in Buenos Aires
+7 free things to do in Buenos Aires

 1 of 15